 - Cast: Kamal Hassan, Sridevi, Gulshan Grover, Silk Smitha

-The film is well directed and the camera work is extremely beautiful.
-Kamal still has traces of his South Indian Hindi accent, but is miles ahead of his Ek Duje ke Liye days.
-All in all this is a very satisfying cinema experience.
+The film is well directed, and the camera work is lovely.
+Kamal still has traces of his South Indian Hindi accent but is miles ahead of his Ek Duje ke Liye days.
+All in all, this is a very satisfying cinema experience.

 - Director: Guru Dutt